nais/handbook/docs/technical/workload-identity.md

 ### OIDC Metadata Document

-The token is a standard JWT that can be validated using the OIDC Metadata Document for a given cluster.
+The token is a standard JWT that can be validated using the [OIDC Metadata Document](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) for a given cluster.

-The metadata document is available in Fasit as an environment variable for each environment under the key `apiserver_oidc_well_known_url`.
+The URL to the metadata document is available in Fasit as an environment variable for each environment under the key `apiserver_oidc_well_known_url`.

-Example:
+Example metadata document:

 ```json
 {